XpiritCommunityEvents/HOL/migration.md

 The container needs access to the Valet tooling, which is stored in the GitHub Container Registry.
 These secrets are already preconfigured in at the organization level.

-Now before we continue the hands-on lab, go to your repository and start your Codespace instance by clicking the button "create new Codespace"
+Now before we continue the hands-on lab, go to your repository and start your Codespace instance by clicking the button `Code`, then the tab `Codespaces` and select `New Codespace`.

 ![starting codespaces](images/codespaces.png)